-Should Pinot Noir Be Chilled?
+Should Pinot Noir Be Refrigerated?

 Yes, it is recommended to refrigerate Pinot Noir wine before serving.
 Pinot Noir is a very fruit-forward and complex red wine, and it’s widely recommended to refrigerate it before opening in order to enhance its flavors and aromas.

 The ideal serving temperature for Pinot Noir wine is between 55-60 Fahrenheit (13-15 Celsius).
 This is slightly cooler than most other red wines.
 The main reason behind this recommendation is that Pinot Noir is a very light and fruity red wine, with slightly higher acidity compared to other reds.